vishvAsa/notes/power/sustainability/energy_human-ambitions_finite-planet/1_setting_the_stage/2_Economic_Growth_Limits.md

 "Switzerland
 100000
 Figure 2.2 illustrates the range of intensities for all the countries in the world.
 Among the factors driving energy use are geographical extent (large countries require more long-haul transportation), climate (cold countries require more heating), efficiency, and lifestyle.
 Russia, Canada, and the U.S. have large territories, and the former two require more heating than most.
 By contrast, Switzerland is geographically small
 Figure 2.2: Energy intensity of countries, on a log-log plot.
 The vertical axis shows how energetically "hungry" each country is in relation to its economic output, while the horizontal axis sorts countries by economic output per person.
 A few instructive cases (red dots) are labeled.
 The dot areas are scaled to population.
-Prosperous countries tend to have lower intensity than develop- ing countries, but part of this may relate to moving manufacturing from the former to the latter [6–8].
+Prosperous countries tend to have lower intensity than developing countries, but part of this may relate to moving manufacturing from the former to the latter [6–8].

 2 Economic Growth Limits
 20
 and outsources much of its heavy industry.
 Somebody should probably check on what's happening in Venezuela.5 2.2 Decoupling and Substitution
-As economies expand beyond subsistence level, a larger fraction of the total activity can go to "frivolous" elements, such as art and entertain- ment.
+As economies expand beyond subsistence level, a larger fraction of the total activity can go to "frivolous" elements, such as art and entertainment.
 The intensity of such activities can be quite low.
 An art collector may pay $1 million for a coveted painting.
 Very little energy is required.
 The painting was produced long ago.
 It may even remain on display in the same location-only the name of the owner changing.
-Finan- cial transactions that require no manufacture, transport, and negligible energy are said to be "decoupled" from physical resources.
+Financial transactions that require no manufacture, transport, and negligible energy are said to be "decoupled" from physical resources.
 Plenty of examples exist in society, and are held up by economists as illustrating how we can continue to expand the economy without a commensurate expansion of resource needs."
 Definition 2.2.1 Decoupling is the notion that economic activities need not be strongly tied to physical (e.g., energy) requirements, so that energy intensity might become arbitrarily small.
 The degree to which some economic activity is decoupled forms a continuous scale, where intense utilization of energy and physical resources (e.g., steel production) are on one end and fine art dealing on the other?
 The only way for an economy to maintain growth in the event that physical sector growth becomes limited is to increase the degree of decoupling in the society.
 The dream is that as development progresses, economic energy intensity may decline (greater decoupling) so that more money is made per unit of energy expended.
 If the economy can decouple from energy needs, we are not constrained in our quest to continue economic growth, bringing smiles to the faces of investors and politicians.
 Such a transition would mean less emphasis on energy and resource-intensive industrial development/manufacturing, and more on abstract services, broadly speaking.